mapbox/DEPRECATED-patrol-rules-guardduty/README.md

 ## Deploying to AWS

+## Prequisites

+To deploy patrol-rules-guardduty, you'll need to install [lambda-cfn](https://github.com/mapbox/lambda-cfn/) locally as well as setup and deploy [Dispatch](https://github.com/mapbox/dispatch#set-up) on your AWS infrastructure.

 This project uses [lambda-cfn](https://github.com/mapbox/lambda-cfn/) to manage and deploy [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates.
 Check out the [lambda-cfn](https://github.com/mapbox/lambda-cfn) and [Patrol](https://github.com/mapbox/patrol) README's for instructions on how to use [lambda-cfn](https://github.com/mapbox/lambda-cfn) with [Patrol](https://github.com/mapbox/patrol) projects.

+### Install lambda-cfn

+To install lambda-cfn on your machine, run `npm install -g @mapbox/lambda-cfn`.

+More instructions are available in the [lambda-cfn README](https://github.com/mapbox/lambda-cfn#installation).

 ### Deploy Dispatch

-We recommend you send patrol-rules-guardduty alerts to [Dispatch](https://github.com/mapbox/dispatch) for processing.
-Check out the [Dispatch setup instructions](https://github.com/mapbox/dispatch#set-up) for more information.
+Check out the [Dispatch setup instructions](https://github.com/mapbox/dispatch#set-up) for detailed instructions on how to deploy Dispatch to your AWS infrastructure.

 ### Deploy patrol-rules-guardduty functions